14 Top-Rated Attractions & Things to Do in Helena, MT

 Address: 12 East Lawrence Street, Helena, Montana

-With rotating exhibits covering all areas of science and technology, ExplorationWorks is a science museum dedicated to having a fun time.
+ExplorationWorks is a science museum with rotating exhibits covering all areas of science and technology.
 The museum's collection comprises several hands-on exhibits, as well as a dedicated discovery area for children five and under.
-Other ways to engage with ExplorationWorks include summer camps, community groups, and educational workshops.
+Other ways to engage include summer camps, community groups, and educational workshops.

 Family-friendly events add extra community appeal to this educational space.
-One specific family series not to miss is the weekend TinkerLabs, which offers a science experiment for the whole family to enjoy.
+One specific family series not to miss is the weekend TinkerLabs, offering a science experiment for the whole family to enjoy.
 The museum also offers free Explore Kits available for teachers.

-The outdoor plaza at the entrance of ExplorationWorks is also appealing, including next-door access to the Great Northern Carousel, a favorite for birthday parties and children's events.
-This popular carousel has been spinning since 2002 and features a wild menagerie of hand-carved animals, including grizzly bears, cutthroat trout, and bighorn sheep.
+The outdoor plaza at the entrance of ExplorationWorks is also appealing, including next-door access to the Great Northern Carousel — a favorite for birthday parties and children's events.

 Address: 995 Carousel Way, Helena, Montana